SimonAlling/userscript-proxy/README.md

     Works well in general, but does not allow universal userscripts that run on all sites, and the whitelist must be updated when a new userscript is added.

 Blacklisting or whitelisting is done by giving the `--ignore` or `--intercept` flag together with one or more files containing **ignore/intercept rules**.

+**NOTE:** With `--transparent`, mitmproxy may not be able to see the hostname of responses without intercepting them.
+In that case, you can only ignore/intercept based on IP address, not hostname.

 Examples:

 ```bash